Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 ## Changelog

+**DesnoGuns Mod r023**
+{% highlight text %}
+- FIX: fixed not working recoil
+- FIX: fixed UI not hidden when opening the inventory or the pause menu
+- FIX: fixed chainsaw and machete ability to cut wood and grass
+{% endhighlight %}

 **DesnoGuns Mod r022**
 {% highlight text %}
 - NEW: experimental support for Minecraft PE 1.1.0
 - NEW: THE MELEE WEAPONS UPDATE!
 - NEW: 7 new melee weapons have been added to the mod so you can now smash zombies and hostile mobs!
-{% endhighlight %}

-**DesnoGuns Mod r021**
-{% highlight text %}
-- FIX: volume option not applied to miniguns
-- FIX: explosion too powerful due to changes in the latest versions of MCPE
-- UPDATE: smoother aiming animation
 {% endhighlight %}

 <br>